-In 2016, the Interior Department announced as part of a new five-year drilling plan virtually all of the Arctic and the southeast Atlantic coast of the U.S. would become off limits for offshore drilling.
-This victory was the result of the hard work of the Assateague Coastal Trust, Waterkeeper Alliance and our many partners like Oceana and Surfrider who organized over 100 local cities and towns up and down the East Coast to oppose offshore drilling.
-Unfortunately, under the Trump administration, this victory is being threatened and the Atlantic Coast could be opened again for seismic surveying and offshore drilling for oil and gas.
+The US Interior Department announced that mostly all of the Arctic and the southeast Atlantic coast of the U.S. would become off-limits for offshore drilling as part of a new five-year drilling plan.
+This victory was the result of the hard work of the Assateague Coastal Trust, Waterkeeper Alliance, and our many other partners like Oceana and Surfrider.
+They brought together over 100 local cities, towns and groups on the East Coast to oppose offshore drilling.
+Unfortunately, under the Trump administration this victory is being threatened and because of this, the Atlantic Coast could be opened again for surveying and drilling for oil and gas.

 With the 2018 Maryland Session coming to a close earlier this month, we’d like to let you know about the important legislative victories we achieved along with some of the policies we may revisit in 2019.
 Over the past few months, Waterkeepers Chesapeake partnered with Maryland waterkeepers and other environmental organizations in the General Assembly … Read more